Fine for Lloyds Banking Group Over Delayed PPI payments

 In a statement, the FSA’s Tracey McDermott said that “LBG’s PPI [re]payment systems fell well below the standard the FSA expects, and the size of this fine reflects how seriously we view these breaches.
 All regulated firms must treat those who complain fairly and that includes paying redress promptly when it is due.
 PPI is an area of continuing focus for the FSA and we continue to monitor how firms handle complaints and pay redress.”

-If you have have been mis sold PPI on a loan, mortgage, credit card or any other form of credit, contact the PPI Claims Company who are offering free advice and assistance as well as a no win no fee reclaim service.
+If you have have been mis sold PPI on a loan, mortgage, credit card or any other form of credit, click here to who are offering free advice and assistance as well as a no win no fee reclaim service.